 UCB is dedicated to disclosing TOVs under the names of individual recipients.
 At the same time, UCB is committed to complying with applicable data protection laws, which may impose certain limitations on the ability to make disclosures on an individual basis.
 UCB makes sure to obtain consent of individual healthcare stakeholders prior to the actual disclosure.
-UCB preferred approach for positive consent collection is Legitimate Interests.
+UCB preferred approach for consent collection is on a contract by contract basis.